ovh/ovhai-python-sdk/README.md

 )
 ```

-The token used to create the client can be created via the Control Panel (UI), from the AI Dashboard.
+The token used to create the client can be created via the OVHcloud Control Panel (UI), from the AI Dashboard.

 Once your client is defined, you can call an endpoint: